 Mortgages may be an extremely specific financial product to sell, but, as you probably know, the market is far more diverse.

-This is why you need to understand your market before trying to put these mortgage sales techniques to work.
+This is why you need to understand your market in order to figure out how to close more mortgage loans.

 When someone comes to you because they’re interested in a mortgage, you want to understand what type they’re looking for, what kind of timeframe they’re thinking about, and, in the case of couples, who makes the decisions.